basementuniverse/jsonpad-php/README.md

 # jsonpad PHP library

+This is a PHP library for connecting to your _jsonpad_ account, it allows you to read/write lists and items.

+It supports the jsonpad API caching features, so you can load lists and items multiple times without worrying too much about hitting the rate limits.

+See the [jsonpad API Documentation](https://jsonpad.io/docs-home) for more information on the _jsonpad API_.

 ## Requirements

 PHP 5.3.3+

 ## Composer

+*Note: I've not tested installing via composer just yet, currently in progress...*

 You can install this library using [Composer](http://getcomposer.org/).
-Add the following requirement to 'composer.json':
+Add the following requirement to `composer.json`:

 	{
 		"require": {